App version: 0.1.0

 Understanding loan principal is a matter of finance.
 Loan principal is the amount of money you borrow from a lender under a signed loan agreement.
 Borrowers may agree to repay the principal loan amount plus any interest charges and fees that may apply.Some loans may feature an interest-only payment period, but principal is generally the foundation of closed-end credit products.
 These products can include auto loans, personal loans, and mortgage loans.
 Some lenders may offer auto loans with 0% annual interest rates.A personal loan provides borrowers with a lump sum of money that borrowers must repay over a set period of time.
 Such loans may feature monthly payments over a term that can range from 12 months to seven years.Failing to pay and defaulting on a personal loan can have a major impact on your credit score.

-How Does a Personal Loan Principal Work?
+How Does Personal Loan Principal Work?

 The way personal loan principal works is that a bank, credit union, or private lender may loan a lump sum of money that borrowers must repay over a set period.
-A lender, for example, can loan $5,000 over a four-year term in which the borrower is expected to repay the $5,000 by the loan maturity date.
+A lender, for example, can loan $5,000 over a four-year term in which the borrower is expected to repay the $5,000, plus interest, by the loan maturity date.
 The borrower in this case may make 48 monthly payments in accordance with a fixed payment schedule to satisfy the debt.

 Loan Principal vs. Loan Interest